pixlsus/website/src/drafts/2016-04-29 Post LGM/index.md

 The __Border Force__ agent was quite nice and _super_ inquisitive.
 So much so that I actually began to worry at some point (I think I must have spent almost 20 minutes talking to her) that she might not let me in!

 She kept asking what I was coming to London for and I kept trying to explain to her what a "_Libre Graphics Meeting_" was.
 This was almost a tragic comedy.
 The idea of Free Software did not seem to compute to her and I was sorry I had even made the passing mention.
-She also asked about my umbrella, which led to another series of questions that I'm sure didn't help my case (why are folks so suspicious of photographers in general?).
+Her attention then turned to my umbrella and photography.
+What was I there to photograph?
+Who?
+Why?
+(Come to think of it, I should start asking myself those same questions more often...)

 In the end I think she got bored with my answers and figured that I was far too awkward to be a threat to anything.